dannylongeuay/workstation-bootstrap/README.md

 # Workstation Bootstrap

-This repo contains scripts that I used to bootstrap/update my personal and profressional developer workstations.
+This repo contains scripts that I used to bootstrap/update my personal and professional developer workstations.

 ## Table of Contents